Odyssey, Belfast: Transport

-The SSE Arena, Belfast is located in the Titanic Quarter of Belfast, Northern Ireland.
-If you are visiting the arena, it is a 15-minute walk from the City Centre of Belfast over the Lagan Weir and Queen Elizabeth Bridges.

-Visitors are also able to access the SSE Arena in many ways thanks to the services provided by Translink NI.
+The complex is located in the Titanic Quarter of Belfast.
+It is a 15-minute walk from the city centre, over the Lagan Weir and Queen Elizabeth Bridges.
+Visitors are also able to access it via services provided by Translink NI.
 Glider (Belfast) is the newest way to access the arena from the city centre.
 The Glider Bus route 'G2' travels from the city centre to the Odyssey bus stop which allows users to depart right outside of the venue.
-Metro (Belfast) service '94' takes users from Donegall Square North, just outside the Visit Belfast Welcome Centre to the venue with stops immediately outside.
+Metro (Belfast) service '94' takes users from Donegall Square North, just outside the Visit Belfast Welcome Centre, to the venue with stops immediately outside.
 The Titanic Quarter railway station is only a 10-minute walk away from the Arena and Titanic Belfast visitor centre.
-Exiting the railway station you cross the bypass bridge and turn left on Sydenham Road where the Arena is situated.
+The arena is located across the bypass bridge and off of Sydenham Road after exiting the railway station.